picimako/intellij-inspections/tutorial/12-Empty-string-equals-call-can-be-replaced-with-String-isEmpty/12-Empty-string-equals-call-can-be-replaced-with-String-isEmpty.md

 The first one is that the variable have to have the type `java.lang.String`.
 You may remember the same thing from the *[There is no actual assertion called from AssertJ SoftAssertions](https://ijnspector.wordpress.com/2018/10/29/there-is-no-actual-assertion-called-from-assertj/)* post.
 If you don't, please make sure that you read the Instance section of that post.

-To apply the condition we need to set the **Expression type (regexp)** to:
+To apply the condition we need to add a Type filter to this variable with the following value:

 ```
 java\.lang\.String
 ```

 However there is one more thing that is also worth adding.
-However there is one more thing that is also worth adding.
-In non-test code it doesn't make sense to compare string literals to `""`, thus the text constraint of this variable needs to be configured as well to not match against literals, only variables
+It doesn't make sense to compare string literals to `""`, thus the text constraint of this variable needs to be configured as well to not match against literals, only variables.

 First you need to create a regexp for string literals (values starting and ending with the `"` character).
 I assembled the one below: